All Products

 2. On the Mesh Management page, click the name of the ASM instance.
 In the left-side navigation pane, choose Data Plane Component Management > Sidecar Proxy Setting.

-3. On the global tab, click Outbound Traffic Policy, set the Outbound Traffic Policy parameter to REGISTEY_ONLY, and then click Update Settings.
+3. On the global tab, click Outbound Traffic Policy, click REGISTRY_ONLY on the right of External Access Policy, and click Update Settings.

 2. Create a namespace

-1. Create a namespace named istio-egress.
+1. Create the istio-egress namespace.
 For more information, see Manage global namespaces.

-2. On the Global Namespace page, click Sync Automatic Sidecar Injection to Kubernetes Cluster to synchronize the namespace to the ACK cluster that is added to the ASM instance.
+2. On the Global namespace page, click Sync Automatic Sidecar Injection to Kubernetes Cluster to sync the namespace to the ACK cluster managed by the ASM instance.

 3. Create an egress gateway

-Create an egress gateway named egressgateway-a in the ASM console.
-In the Port Mapping section, add HTTP 80, HTTPS 443, and HTTPS 444, and select Support two-way TLS authentication for the egress gateway.
+Create an egress gateway named egressgateway-a in ASM, set Port Mapping to HTTP 80, HTTPS 443, and HTTPS 444, and enable Support two-way TLS authentication.
 For more information, see Create an egress gateway.

 spec: